myriacat/myriacat/README.md

 <details>
 <summary>no signals are shown</summary>
-linux does not route the speaker-output back to programs. you need a software or hardware loopback (cable) easiest way with pulseaudio is to install "pavucontrol" and set "monitor of built-in Audio" under recording.
+linux does not route the speaker-output back to programs. you need a software or hardware loopback (cable)<br>
+easiest way with pulseaudio is to install "pavucontrol" and set "monitor of built-in Audio" under recording.
 </details>